 Two things that have always been near to Alysa’s heart; education and exposure for under privileged youth - especially to STEM.
 Through her passion for Inclusion & Diversity and women's empowerment, Alysa has actively established various initiatives in these focus areas within the Canadian workplace.
 She has been involved with non-profits for 20+ years working to remove barriers to success for underrepresented groups so when the opportunity arose to get involved in this special and impactful grassroots initiative within her community she knew she had to be part of it.

-Darryl is a professional artist and graphic designer, and he is also a husband and father of two.
+Darryl is a professional artist, husband, and father of two.
 Coming from a large family, he always had a strong sense of community.
 His involvement in the Black Education Fund began at its inception with a phone call to friend, David Bosveld, where they discussed how they could affect real change in the Black community.
 From that call, the Black Education Fund was born.

 Darryl’s ‘why’ is simple.
 He sees his own kids in the faces of the Black youth who struggle to survive and thrive because the institutions of power and education are failing them.
 He has watched our Black youth be stereotyped, victimized, and cast aside for too long.
 Black youth want more for themselves and their communities, but the barriers they face are too great for them to overcome alone.
 If the BEF can help even one Black student achieve their education goals, it can carve a new path which was never an option before.
 It has been said it takes a village to raise a child.
 Darryl’s hope is that the actions here will return to that notion, because our Black youth need us to lead them, support them, and BELIEVE in them.